dangeles/dangeles.github.io/about.md

 Hi!
 I am a computational biologist specializing in applying artificial intelligence methods to biological data, with a special emphasis on transcriptomics.
-I obtained my Ph.D. in [Biochemistry and Molecular Biophysics](https://www.cce.caltech.edu/graduate/graduate-biochemistry-and-molecular-biophysics) at the California Institute of Technology, where I did my graduate work with [Paul Sternberg](http://wormlab.caltech.edu/LabMembers/Paul) figuring out how to use transcriptomes as phenotypes for genetic analysis in *C. elegans*.
-Next, I did a brief postdoc with Eric Alm at
+I obtained my Ph.D. in [Biochemistry and Molecular Biophysics](https://www.cce.caltech.edu/graduate/graduate-biochemistry-and-molecular-biophysics) at the California Institute of Technology, where I did my graduate work with [Paul Sternberg](http://wormlab.caltech.edu/LabMembers/Paul) developing statistical methods to enable the use of transcriptomes as phenotypes for genetic analysis.
-MIT on the gut microbiome.
-I am currently a Sr. Computational Scientist in [Altos Labs](https://altoslabs.com/), where I work with [Hana El-Samad](https://altoslabs.com/team/principal-investigators-bay-area/hana-el-samad/).
-I also have a standing appointment as a visiting scholar in Northwestern University, where I collaborate with Ilya Ruvinsky.
+I did a brief postdoc with Eric Alm at MIT on the gut microbiome.
+I am currently a Sr. Computational Scientist in [Altos Labs](https://altoslabs.com/) at the Bay
+Area Institute of Science.
+I am also a visiting scholar at Northwestern University, where I collaborate with Ilya Ruvinsky.s

 ## [CV](https://dangeles.github.io/AngelesAlboresDavid_cv.pdf)